exilon/QuickCore/README.md

         .Build
     );
 ```
-...or add your own logger implementation
+...or add own logger implementation
 ```delphi
 services.AddLogging(MyLogger);
 ```
 QuickCore logging config file is saved as QuickLogger.yml o json file.
-Using CORE_ENVIRONMENT environment variable you can define what file use for every implementation.
-If environment variable is defined, QuickCore will try to load/save "QuickCore.[CORE_ENVIRONMENT].yaml" file.
+Using CORE_ENVIRONMENT environment variable we can define what file use for each implementation.
+If environment variable is defined, QuickCore will try to load/save "QuickCore.[CORE_ENVIRONMENT].yaml/json" file.

 *Options:*
 --
 QuickCore works with Options pattern.
-Every TOptions class is a section in your config file and can be injected into services or controllers.
+Every TOptions object will be saved as a section in config file and can be injected into services or controllers constructors.
-Options service needs to added to ServiceCollection before you can add your sections.
-You can define config filename and Json or Yaml format.
+Options service needs to added to ServiceCollection before we can add sections.
+We can define config filename and Json or Yaml format.
 ```delphi
 .AddOptions(TOptionsFileFormat.ofYAML,True)
 ```